M. M. Naravane: Military career

 In addition, he served in an instructional appointment at the Army War College, Mhow as Directing Staff in the Higher Command Wing and two tenures at the Integrated Defence Staff Headquarters of Ministry of Defence, New Delhi.

-Naravane (front, left) as GOC-in-C Eastern Command in 2019.
-General Manoj Pande, who succeeded Naravane as Chief of Army Staff, is also seen (front, right).

 On promotion to the rank of Lieutenant general, he commanded the Ambala-based Kharga Strike Corps and served as the general officer commanding (GOC) Delhi Area.
 As GOC Delhi Area, he commanded the 2017 Republic Day Parade.

 After being promoted to Army Commander grade, Gen Naravane served as General Officer Commanding-in-Chief Army Training Command from 1 December 2017 to 30 September 2018.
 Later, he also served as General Officer Commanding-in-Chief Eastern Command from 1 October 2018 to 31 August 2019, succeeding Lt Gen Abhay Krishna.

 On 1 September 2019, he took over as Vice Chief of the Army Staff when Lt Gen Devraj Anbu retired on 31 August, and became the senior-most serving general after Bipin Rawat.
-On 16 December 2019 (Vijay Diwas) he was announced as the successor of Rawat as COAS on 31 December 2019.
-Gen Naravane is the 3rd general from the Sikh Light Infantry to become Chief of the Army Staff, the others were Ved Prakash Malik the 18th COAS and Bikram Singh the 25th COAS.
+On 16 December 2019 — Vijay Diwas — he was announced as the successor of Rawat as COAS on 31 December 2019.
+Gen Naravane was the 3rd general from the Sikh Light Infantry to become Chief of the Army Staff; the others were Ved Prakash Malik, the 18th COAS, and Bikram Singh, the 25th COAS.

 Personal life

 He is from Pune, Maharashtra.
-He paints, practices yoga, and gardens, his wife, Mrs. Veena Naravane, is a teacher and former president of Army Wives Welfare Association.
+He paints, practices yoga, and gardens, his wife, Veena Naravane, is a teacher and former president of Army Wives Welfare Association.
 They have two daughters.

+After retirement from service, he published several books.
+His memoir, Four Stars of Destiny, was scheduled for publication in 2024 but delayed due to reviewing process by the Ministry of Defence.
+His military thriller novel The Cantonment Conspiracy about two National Defence Academy officers investigating a case of assault and murder in a garrison was published in 2025.